strohel/strohel.github.io/_posts/2020-09-06-bench-rust-kotlin-microservices.md

 - Submitted TEB implementations tend to be rather optimised.
-  We wanted to measure such a code style that we would normally write: one striving to be simple/idiomatic/readable, but finished in a timely manner and not extensively profiled.
+  We wanted to measure such a code style that we would normally write: one striving to be simple/idiomatic/readable, but finished promptly and not extensively profiled.
   On the other hand, we wanted to include production-grade API error handling (correct HTTP codes and JSON error messages listing problems of individual parameters etc.).
-- In addition high-water req/s performance and associated latencies, we wanted to capture more operational characteristics like memory usage, CPU usage and efficiency, along lifetime of a microservice instance.
+- Besides high-water req/s performance and associated latencies, we wanted to capture more operational characteristics like memory usage, CPU usage and efficiency, along the lifetime of a microservice instance.
-- In production we run our microservices in a rather high-density Kubernetes cluster, where every instance has to be CPU- and memory-constrained.
+- In production, we run our microservices in a rather high-density Kubernetes cluster, where every instance has to be CPU- and memory-constrained.
-  We wanted to simulate this environment, and check whether we can possibly use trending "serverless" offerings for new services.
+  We wanted to simulate this environment and check whether we can use trending "serverless" offerings for new services.
 - Our data store, Elasticsearch, differs from ones included in TEB, and we were curious how synchronous vs. asynchronous flavours of the Elasticsearch client compare.

 ## The Service

-For description of the service to implement & benchmark, [see its API Spec document available in the locations-rs repository](https://github.com/strohel/locations-rs/blob/master/api-spec.md).
+For a description of the service to implement & benchmark, [see its API Spec document available in the locations-rs repository](https://github.com/strohel/locations-rs/blob/master/api-spec.md).

 We benchmark its simplest `/city/v1/get` endpoint,